silent-entertainment/claxiom/README.md

 The first priority is to chase down all of the reported bug-related issues from all of the forks and squash the bugs.

-This fork materialized on November 17, 2020, so at the moment most of the code, documentation and presentation is from previous lives.
+This fork materialized on November 17, 2020, so at the moment most of the code, documentation and presentation is from previous incarnations.
 Patience.
 I'm just getting started.

 > Tools, of course, can be the subtlest of traps.
 > One day I know I must smash the ~~emerald~~ Emacs.